krishna4002/Doc2Interview-AI/README.md

 - Very useful for learning and revision
 - Gives you control over how many Q&As you want
 - You can talk to the document like a chatbot
+- Runs with *Streamlit* for quick testing, and *FastAPI/Flask* for integration into products

 ---